-The Kerberos authentication scheme is supported on Windows only (using Active Directory).Note: For more information about Kerberos, see the Kerberos documentation at the following URL:
+The Kerberos authentication scheme is supported on Windows only (using Active Directory).Note: For more information about Kerberos, see the Kerberos documentation.

-its users locally on the system it is currently running.
-Note that in this
+locally on the system it is currently running.
+Note that in this scheme, the

-scheme, the username and password are passed in clear by the client application
+username and password are passed in clear by the client application to TEXTML

 On Windows, TEXTML Server uses the local operating system to resolve the username and password provided.
 So if the local machine is a member of a domain/forest, all trusted users of this domain/forest can log into TEXTML Server using their Windows username and password.
 Note that if the Secure Sockets Layer (SSL) protocol is used, passwords are encrypted.